 Before refrigerators, freezers and the plethora of preservative chemicals available to keep foods from spoiling, people relied on drying to store fresh food safely.
-Removing the water from fish gives bacteria, mold and hungry bugs less to feed on.
-This means that it takes far longer for dried fish to spoil, making it a perfect treat for camping, hiking, lunchboxes, long-distance drives and other unrefrigerated pleasures.
+Removing the water when you dry fish gives bacteria, mold and hungry bugs less to feed on.
+This means it takes far longer for dried fish to spoil, making it a perfect treat for camping, hiking, lunchboxes, long-distance drives and other unrefrigerated situations.

->

-> Choose and Prepare the Fish
+Choose and Prepare the Fish

 The more fat your fish contains in its tissues, the longer it takes to dry.
 For example, fatty fish like salmon do well in a dehydrator but may not dry efficiently when simply salted and air-dried.
 So match your choice of fish to your drying method.
 Flounder and cod are excellent choices for salting, drying and fish jerky as are bass, crappie, halibut, pike, snapper and tuna.